parcel-bundler/website/src/plugin-system/source-maps.md

 let sourcemap = new SourceMap();

-// Each function that adds mappings, has optional offset arguments
+// Each function that adds mappings has optional offset arguments.
-// these can be used to offset the generated mappings by a certain amount let lineOffset = 0;
+// These can be used to offset the generated mappings by a certain amount. let lineOffset = 0;
 let columnOffset = 0;